 Want to say your “I dos” in Toronto’s luxurious Yorkville neighbourhood?
-Look no further than the Windsor Arms.
+Look no further than the Windsor Arms Hotel.
 The Victorian-style hotel features stunning fireplaces, elegant chandeliers, stained glass windows, massive paintings and more, giving it a real vintage feel.
 It can accommodate 250 seated guests or 500 people cocktail-style.
 Bonus: since it is a hotel, you and any out-of-towners can stay the night.

 Liberty Grand Entertainment Complex (25 British Columbia Road)

 If you’re on the hunt for a vintage spot with killer views, the Liberty Grand Entertainment Complex may just be the best elegant wedding venue in Toronto for you.
 It was built way back in 1926 and held onto much of its classic style (with some necessary updates, of course).
 There are four unique event spaces available for weddings, including a grand ballroom and courtyard, giving you both indoor and outdoor options for your big day.
 The largest can fit 2000 guests, so you should have no trouble fitting all of your friends and relatives.

 Searching for an intimate vintage wedding venue?
 Look no further than The VandenBerg House.
 Inside you’ll find light wood floors, chandeliers, white walls and minimal decor (meaning you can easily make it over to fit with your theme).
 The house is conveniently located right next to Queen Margherita Pizza, so you can bless your guests with a delicious Italian feast after you’ve said your vows.
 With enough room for a petite party of 35 seated guests, this spot is best suited for intimate weddings.